For more information contact:

 - Investigating and documenting anomalies in usage, such as unexpected increases or decreases or non-fuel purchases.

-- Documenting and reporting policy violations to the department chair or director and the fuel card administration team in Accounts Payable.
+- Documenting and reporting policy violations to the department chair or director and the Card Services team.

-- Reporting lost or stolen fuel cards to the fuel card administration team.
+- Reporting lost or stolen fuel cards to the Card Services team.

 - Reviewing and approving departmental Comdata charges monthly.